vert-x/vert-x.github.io/docs_md/dev_guide.md

 In your `mod.json`.
 See the [modules manual](mods_manual.html#auto-redeploy) for more information on this.

-Then, if you're using the standard Vert.x Gradle Template project, and you're using Eclipse you can run the following from a console in your project directory:
+Then, if you're using the standard Vert.x Gradle Template project, you can run the following from a console in your project directory:

-    ./gradlew runModEclipse -i

-If you're using IntelliJ IDEA:

-    ./gradlew runModIDEA -i
+    ./gradlew runMod -i

 This will start Vert.x running and it will monitor the file system to changes to your module as you edit them and save your changes.